vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 However, it's sometimes necessary for administrators to manage Peakboard boxes on an administrative level.
 This is possible.
 The Peakboard Box runs on Windows, and the credentials for the Windows system are given to the customer during the physical delivery.

-Here are some examples of things you can do with administrative priviledges:
+Here are some examples of things you can do with administrative privileges:

 - Install Windows updates
 - Install additional software to align the computer with internal security compliance guidelines